RedTeamPentesting/pretender/README.md

 - Depending on the build configuration, either the operating system resolver (`CGO_ENABLED=1`) or a Go implementation (`CGO_ENABLED=0`) is used.
 This can be important for host info collection because the OS resolver may support local name resolution and the Go implementation does not.
-Note that the Linux binary in `redteam-pretender` is built using `CGO_ENABLED=1` and the Windows binaries are built with `CGO_ENABLED=0`.